Eko Roni Saputra: ONE Championship

 Saputra made his MMA debut against Niko Soe on 12 April 2019 at ONE Championship: Roots of Honor.
 He lost the bout via doctor stoppage in the first round.

 In his sophomore performance, Saputra faced Kaji Ebin on 25 October 2019 at ONE Championship: Dawn Of Valor.
 He won the bout in the first round due stoppage by the way of shoulder injury.

 Saputra faced Khon Sichan at ONE Championship: Warrior's Code on 7 February 2020.
 He won the bout via rear-naked choke in the first round.

 Saputra faced Murugan Silvarajoo at ONE Championship: Reign of Dynasties on 9 October 2020.
 He won the bout via keylock submission in the first round.

 In a quick turnaround, Saputra faced Ramon Gonzalez at ONE Championship: Inside the Matrix 2 on 6 November 2020.
 He won the bout via rear-naked choke in the first round.

 In his lone performance of 2021, Saputra faced Liu Peng Shuai at ONE Championship: Battleground 2 on 13 August 2021.
 He won the bout in ten seconds, knocking out Shuai in ten seconds.

 Saputra was booked to face Chan Rothana at ONE: Lights Out on 11 March 2022.
 He won the fight by rear-naked choke in the first round.

 Saputra faced Yodkaikaew Fairtex on October 21, 2022 at ONE 162.
 He won the fight by a heel hook in the first round.
 This win earned him the Performance of the Night award.

 Saputra faced Danny Kingad on February 25, 2023, at ONE Fight Night 7.
 He lost the fight via unanimous decision.

 Stepping in as a short notice replacement for an injured Danny Kingad, Saputra faced Hu Yong on October 7, 2023, at ONE Fight Night 15.
 He lost the fight via technical knockout in the first round.

 After re-signed with contact, Saputra faced Sanzhar Zakirov on March 8, 2025, at ONE Fight Night 29.
 He lost the fight via knockout in round two.

+On June 9, 2026, it was reported that Saputra was released by ONE Championship.